 Practicing a New Way

-The best way to rewire the circuitry in the brain is to practice sitting with your thoughts and consciously choosing to consider other interpretations.
+The best way to rewire the circuitry in the brain is to practice sitting with your thoughts, validating those original thoughts and feelings, and then consciously choosing to consider other interpretations.
 This can be difficult as the thoughts we are used to thinking occur automatically and habitually, as if there is a pathway tread into the grooves of our brain.

 To pull your mind out of this frequently used pathway and to develop and strengthen new pathways, or new perspectives, requires consistent effort and practice.
 Again, the goal is not to abolish old ways of thinking, but rather to allow for multiple perspectives and interpretations - flexibility of thinking.